jscoq/jscoq/README.md

 Coqdoc can also be used to generate jsCoq documents, we are publish a patched coqdoc here soon.

+## Troubleshooting ##

+Clearing the browser cache may solve lots of issues.

 ## Reporting Bugs ##

 Feel free to use the issue tracker.
 Please include your